penseipublicidade/website/docs/controls/navigationrail.md

 Its location is affected by `group_alignment`.

-This is commonly a list of additional options or destinations that is usually only rendered when `extended` is `True`.
+This is commonly a list of additional options or destinations that is usually only rendered when `extended=True`.

 ### `unselected_label_text_style`